react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 1. Each addition of a new capability [requires a new RFC](https://github.com/react-native-community/discussions-and-proposals#proposals) to be approved.
 2. Each RFC should define a new section in the `reactNativeManifest` with what's the intended use case.
 3. Each RFC should define what are the sensible defaults and should refrain from breaking changes.
-4. Each RFC should define the deprecation strategy for previous flags/features related to the same capability.
+4. Each RFC should define the deprecation strategy for previous flags/features related to the same capability, if needed.

 ## Complete Example